Poland signs deal for long-term deliveries of US gas

 - What might be behind the latest twist on Amazon's HQ2(s) | Jon Talton

+Poland and Ukraine feel especially vulnerable due to their dependence on Russia energy supplies, which Moscow has used as political leverage in the past.

+Their anxieties have increased because of a German-Russian project to build Nord Stream 2, a second pipeline under the Baltic Sea that would deliver gas directly from St. Petersburg to Germany, bypassing Ukraine and Poland.

-Polish ruling party leader Jaroslaw Kaczynski said he was “happy that the deal will increase Poland’s energy security.”
+Polish ruling party leader Jaroslaw Kaczynski sent a message that was read out saying he was “happy that the deal will increase Poland’s energy security.”

+Deliveries of liquefied natural gas will begin in 2019 but will not reach full volume for several years, PGNiG said.

+The LNG will be delivered by ship to the Lech Kaczynski LNG terminal in Swinoujscie, on Poland’s Baltic coast.